loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/02-what-is-causality_en.md

 ### 📈 Causality = Entropy Monotonicity

-**Even More Shocking Insight**: Causal order is equivalent to monotonicity of entropy!
+A **core theoretical inference**: Causal order might be equivalent to monotonicity of entropy!

 $$
 A \prec B \quad \Leftrightarrow \quad S(A) \leq S(B)